dolorosus/RaspiBackup/Readme.md

 # RaspiBackup.sh
-Script to backup a Raspberry Pi SDCARD to an imagefile This image can be directly written to a SDCARD
+Script to backup a Raspberry Pi SDCARD to an imagefile.
+This image can be directly written to a SDCARD

 ## Author / Origin: